x402nano

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has no parameters, so the schema coverage is 100% by default.
-The description adds value by enumerating the categories of returned metadata (pricing, network, asset, seller, payment), which the empty schema cannot convey.
+The tool has zero parameters, so the baseline is 4.
+The description adds value by enumerating the categories of data returned (pricing, network, asset, seller, payment metadata), which effectively explains what the tool does with no input.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.